PutinVladimir/wp-ffpc/readme.txt

 and **at least one** of the following for storage backend:
 * PHP APC
-* PHP Memcached >
+* PHP Memcached > 0.1.0
 * PHP Memcache > 2.1.0

-Advanced cache file is based on [Hyper Cache](http://wordpress.org/extend/plugins/hyper-cache "Hyper Cache") plugin by Satollo (info@satollo.net).
+Thanks for [Hyper Cache](http://wordpress.org/extend/plugins/hyper-cache "Hyper Cache") for beeing inspirational.

 == Installation ==